miarhost/3dncom/README.md

-3D News  is specialized pages gathering about 3ds Max, Maya and Blender with registered user's forum, articles and messaging.
-Articles and forum threads are added and deleted by admin, where forum topics, messages and articles' comments are created by users.
+3D modelling site named for ' highpolygonal' about 3ds Max, Maya and Blender with registered user's forum, articles and messaging.
+Articles, forum threads and branches are added and deleted by admin, where forum topics, messages and articles' comments are created by registered users
-'3D MODELLER NEWS'
 *** SEE AT BROWSER ***
 https://highpoly.herokuapp.com/